accordproject/concerto-docs/docs/design/vocabulary.md

 ### Retrieving a Term

-Use the `getTerm` method on the `VocabularyManager` to retrieve a term for a declaration or property within a namespace:
+Use the `getTerm` method on the `VocabularyManager` to retrieve a term for a declaration or Property within a namespace:

 ```